Information for Authors

 The editorial team will acknowledge articles as they are submitted, and they will usually provide authors with a progress report within six weeks of submission.
 Our goal is to respond to authors with reviewers’ comments within three months.

 Journal editors consider new manuscripts from mid-August to mid-May.
 New submissions are not accepted during the summer.

 WPA publishes both review essays of multiple books and reviews of individual books related to writing programs and their administration.
 If you are interested in reviewing texts or recommending books for possible review, please contact the book review editor at firstname.lastname@example.org.

 Announcements and Calls

-While CWPA journal authors must grant rights to CWPA necessary for the publication of their journal articles, individual authors retain full copyright to their published works, such as sharing their article as they wish.
-CWPA respectfully requests that authors share the PDF version of their article available on the CWPA website (as opposed to a draft), since this is the definitive published version with the necessary bibliographic information.
+While CWPA journal authors must grant rights to CWPA necessary for the publication of their journal articles, individual authors retain full copyright to their published works.
+CWPA respectfully requests that authors share the PDF version of their article available on the CWPA website.
+See the author agreement for more information.

-Send submissions and queries to Lori Ostergaard, Jim Nugent, and Jacob Babb at firstname.lastname@example.org.
+Send submissions and queries to Tracy Ann Morse, Patti Poblete, and Wendy Sharer at firstname.lastname@example.org.

-Send book review queries to Courtney Adams Wooten at email@example.com.
+Send book review queries to Kelly Moreland at email@example.com.